-The Australian Heritage Festival is supported by the government, through the National Trusts Partnership Program.
-True to its community-driven nature, interested volunteers may apply to help out in their respective areas.
-This is also an excellent opportunity to become a Trust member which enables you to support the cause while helping with the conservation of Australian heritage.
-Other perks include discounted entries to various Trust events locally and around the world.
+The government supports the Australian Heritage Festival; through the National Trusts Partnership Program.
+True to its community-driven nature, interested volunteers may apply to help in their respective areas.
+This is also an excellent opportunity to become a Trust member, which enables you to support the cause while helping conserve Australian heritage.
+Other perks include discounted entries to various Trust events locally and worldwide.

 Most venues are easily accessible by private or public transport (trains, buses, ferries or light rail).
 Be aware that traffic delays may occur in reaching any inner-city venues at various times; public transport may be your best option.